55Honey/Acore_ZoneDebuff/README.md

 ## lua-zone-debuff
-Lua script for Azerothcore with ElunaLUA to debuff players in zones listed in the configuration.
+Lua script for Azerothcore with ElunaLUA to buff/debuff players in zones listed in the configuration.

 #### Find me on patreon: https://www.patreon.com/Honeys